TrueSparrowSystems/slackmin/README.md

   - Description: Adds type `"section"` block with array of fields type `"mrkdwn"`
 - `addButton`
   - Parameters: labelText (string), buttonText (string), value (string)
   - Description: Adds type `"section"` block with type `"button"`.
-Comes with a `labelText`. `value` is a string that specifies the click handler.
+Comes with an option to add `label`. `value` is a string that is sent along with the [interaction payload](https://api.slack.com/interactivity/handling#payloads).
 - `addButtonElements`
   - Parameters: buttonDetails (array of objects with keys - buttonText, value)
   - Description: Adds type `"action"` block with array of button elements.
 Each button element comes with a confirmation popup.